workflowhub-eu/about/docs/index.md

 ### 4. Register workflow(s)

-Workflows can be registered using the [WorkflowHub wizard](https://workflowhub.eu/workflows/new)
+Workflows can be registered using the [WorkflowHub wizard](https://workflowhub.eu/workflows/new).
 There is an extensive guide to the [workflow registration process](/docs/registering_workflows/registering-a-workflow/) available in the WorkflowHub documentation.

-{% include callout.html type="important" content="We recommend importing a git repository (e.g. GitHub), since WorkflowHub is a hub / registry and not a repository." %}
+{% include callout.html type="important" content="importing a git repository (e.g. GitHub) is recommended, since WorkflowHub is a hub / registry and not a repository." %}